 The Saanen goat is the largest of the dairy goat breeds.
 Growing to 130 to 145 pounds, the Saanen breed is one of the best goats for milk.
-This breed is a consistent high volume and high quality milk producer.
+This breed is a consistent high-volume and high-quality milk producer.
 It’s no wonder that the friendly Saanen goat has risen to the favorite position with many goat owners.

-The Saanen goat, (capra aegagrus hircus), originated in the Saanen Valley of Switzerland.
+The Saanen goat, (Capra aegagrus hircus), originated in the Saanen Valley of Switzerland.
 They were first brought to the USA in 1904.
-Later arrivals from England joined herds, in the 1960’s.
+Later arrivals from England joined herds, in the 1960s.
 The Saanen goat quickly became a favorite in milking goat herds.
 They joined Toggenberg, Nubian, LaManchas, Alpine, Oberhasli, and Nigerian Dwarf goats in the goat milk market.

 Saanen Goat Brings High Quality Milk to the Herd

-Saanen goats brought their own unique characteristics of high milk production with lower butterfat percentage.
+Saanen goats bring their own unique characteristics of high milk production with lower butterfat percentage.
 The butterfat percentage is usually in the 3.5% range.
 The average milk production of a Saanen goat doe is 2545 pounds of milk per year.

 This breed is a good choice for children and beginners in the goat world.
 Saanens possess a calm temperament.
 You often hear the terms hardy, calm and sweet used to describe the breed.
 At over 30 inches tall and with considerable weight, the Saanen could be considered the gentle giant of the goat world.

 Saanen goats are tolerant of many climates and take change in stride.
 Due to their tan or light skin, available shade is a must for Saanen goats.
 Some feel that this breed produces better in cooler climates but that does not seem to hold true.
 The Saanen goat breed seems to thrive and have high production in almost every area, as long as their needs for shade, shelter, pasture or quality hay and fresh clean water are made available.